indimail/indimail-virtualdomains/.github/README-indimail.md

 ### 1.2.2 Using control file filterargs

 The control file filterargs gives you control to run filters individually for local or remote deliveries.
 It also allows you to run your filter for both local and remote deliveries.
-See spawn-filter(8) for full description on this control file. e.g. The following entry in /var/indimail/control/filterargs causes all mails to yahoo.com be fed through the filter dk-filter(8) for DK/DKIM signing. yahoo.com:remote:/usr/bin/dk-filter
+See <b>spawn-filter</b>(8) for full description on this control file. e.g. The following entry in /var/indimail/control/filterargs causes all mails to yahoo.com be fed through the filter dk-filter(8) for DK/DKIM signing. yahoo.com:remote:/usr/bin/dk-filter
 NOTE: If the program myfilter returns 100, the message will be bounced.
 If it returns 2, the message will be discarded (blackholed).

 ### 1.2.3 Using QMAILLOCAL or QMAILREMOTE environment variables

 If you define QMAILLOCAL, indimail will execute the program/script defined by the QMAILLOCAL variable for all local deliveries.
-The arguments passed to this program/script will be the same as that for qmail-local(8).
+The arguments passed to this program/script will be the same as that for <b>qmail-local</b>(8).
 Similarly, if you define QMAILREMOTE, indimail will execute the program/script defined by the QMAILREMOTE variable for all remote deliveries.
-The argument passed to this program/script are the same as that for qmail-remote(8).
+The argument passed to this program/script are the same as that for <b>qmail-remote</b>(8).
 The raw email (header + body) is available on stdin.
 You can use 822header(8), 822body(8) for getting the headers and body.
-After your program is through with filtering, the output should be piped to qmail-local(8) for local deliveries and qmail-remote(8) for remote deliveries.
-You need to also call qmail-local / qmail-remote with the same arguments. i.e
+After your program is through with filtering, the output should be piped to <b>qmail-local</b>(8) for local deliveries and <b>qmail-remote</b>(8) for remote deliveries.
+You need to also call <b>qmail-local</b> / <b>qmail-remote</b> with the same arguments. i.e

 ```
 exec qmail-local  "$@"     #(for local deliveries)
 exec qmail-remote "$@"     #(for remote deliveries)
 ```

-NOTE: You can exit with value 0 instead of calling qmail-local / qmail-remote to discard the mail completely (blackhole)
+NOTE: You can exit with value 0 instead of calling <b>qmail-local</b> / <b>qmail-remote</b> to discard the mail completely (blackhole)

 ## 1.3 Using dot-qmail(5) or valias(1)